Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/software_stacks.md

 They may be a little bit more portable than just a binary as you may be able to deal with missing or different libraries in the container, but that is where it stops.
 Containers are usually build for a particular CPU architecture and GPU architecture, two elements where everybody can easily see that if you change this, the container will not run.
-But there is in fact more: containers talk to other hardware to, and on an HPC system the first piece of hardware that comes to mind is the interconnect.
+But there is in fact more: containers talk to other hardware too, and on an HPC system the first piece of hardware that comes to mind is the interconnect.
 And they use the kernel of the host and the kernel modules and drivers provided by that kernel.
 Those can be a problem.
 A container that is not build to support the SlingShot interconnect, may fall back to TCP sockets in MPI, completely killing scalability.
 Containers that expect the knem kernel extension for good